meruyert123/Geographic-Atlas/README.md

 3. Make the expand/collapse feature for CountriesList animated, with no UI bugs
 4. Add the images caching and reuse them from cache
 5. Use “nice” naming
+6. Follow MVVM architecture
-6. Write safe code, leave no possibility of crashes
+7. Write safe code, leave no possibility of crashes
-7. Make the “Capital coordinates” latitude + longitude value on the CountryDetails screen tappable;
+8. Make the “Capital coordinates” latitude + longitude value on the CountryDetails screen tappable;